Whether they’re going near or far, choose VIVOTIF for your travelers

 Immune response

-The precise mechanism(s) by which VIVOTIF provides protection against typhoid fever is unknown.
-However, it is known that immunization of adult subjects can elicit an antibody response against S. Typhi.
+The precise mechanism(s) by which VIVOTIF provides protection against typhoid fever is unknown; however, it is known that immunization of adult subjects can elicit an antibody response against S. typhi.

-Challenge studies in North American volunteers have shown that the Ty21a strain is capable of providing significant protection to an experimental challenge of S. Typhi.
+Challenge studies in North American volunteers have shown that the Ty21a strain is capable of providing significant protection to an experimental challenge of S. typhi.

 Duration of efficacy

-- Efficacy of VIVOTIF has been shown to persist for at least 5 years
+• Efficacy of VIVOTIF has been shown to persist for at least 5 years

-- It is recommended that reimmunization be given every 5 years under conditions of repeated or continued exposure to
+• It is recommended that reimmunization be given every 5 years under conditions of repeated or continued exposure to

-typhoid fever - There is no experience with VIVOTIF as a booster in persons previously immunized with parenteral typhoid vaccine
+• There is no experience with VIVOTIF as a booster in persons previously immunized with parenteral typhoid vaccine

-- The optimum booster schedule for VIVOTIF has not been determined
+• The optimum booster schedule for VIVOTIF has not been determined

 Active surveillance for adverse reactions of enteric-coated capsules was performed in a pilot study and in a subgroup of a large field trial involving a total of 483 individuals receiving 3 vaccine doses.

-Adverse reactions
+Adverse reaction

 Symptom rate (%) N=483

-aNausea occurred at a statistically higher frequency in the vaccinated group as compared to the placebo group.
+aOnly the incidence of nausea occurred at a statistically higher frequency in the vaccinated group as compared with the placebo group.

 Adverse reactions reported between 1991 and 1995, during which time more than 60 million doses (capsules) were administered, included diarrhea (n=45), abdominal pain (n=42), nausea (n=35), fever (n=34), headache (n=26), skin rash (n=26), vomiting (n=18), or urticaria in the trunk and/or extremities (n=13).
-One isolated, nonfatal anaphylactic shock, which was considered to be an allergic reaction to the vaccine was reported.
+One isolated, nonfatal anaphylactic shock, which was considered to be an allergic reaction to the vaccine, was reported.

 Dosage and Administration1